Quantum K-theory of flag varieties via non-abelian localization

 The organization of the paper follows approximately the same logic as in Section \ref{subsec11}.
 In Section \ref{prelim}, we introduce some notations that will be used to describe the geometry of $X$ and $Y$ throughout the paper, and recall in more detail the definitions related to $\mathcal{J}$-functions.
 We also describe in more detail the basics of the recursive characterization mentioned above.
 Then in Section \ref{NonAbelLoc} and \ref{NonisoRec}, we will prove the first half of the main theorem, which is enough to justify Corollary \ref{MainCor}.
-In Section \ref{recon}, we deduce the reconstruction theorem and finish the proof of Theorem \ref{0}.
-As further illustrations of the newly developed techniques, several types of twisted quantum K-theories of the flag varieties are considered in Section \ref{twist}, and analyze their properties.
+In Section \ref{recon}, we deduce the reconstruction theorem and finish (the second half of) the proof of Theorem \ref{0}.
+As further illustration of the newly developed strategy, we consider twisted quantum K-theories of the flag varieties in Section \ref{twist}, and analyze their properties.
 Theorem \ref{MainTheoremLefschetz} and Theorem \ref{MainTheoremLevel} are demonstrated here among others.
 In the end, in Section \ref{chap5}, we construct the K-theoretic mirrors of the flag varieties and prove Theorem \ref{thm2}.